Raw Lemon Cheesecake

 - Water, as needed

-*I love blending up my own coconut butter as I find it much cheaper than buying pre-made coconut butter or canned coconut cream/milk solid, plus I can assure that it's 100% coconut with no additives.
-If blending your own is not an option you can use store-bought coconut butter, canned coconut cream or the solid of coconut milk, or even use fresh coconut meat.
-If you have an allergy and can't use coconut at all, this would work with soaked cashews, although I haven't done myself.
+- I love blending up my own coconut butter as I find it much cheaper than buying pre-made coconut butter or canned coconut cream/milk solid, plus I can assure that it's 100% coconut with no additives.
+If blending your own is not an option you can use store-bought coconut butter, canned coconut cream/milk, or even fresh coconut meat.
+If you have a coconut allergy, this would work with soaked cashews.

-I use a springform pan to make one large cheesecake, but I’ve also made this into small individual cheesecakes.
-You can pour the filling to whatever your desired thickness.
-An inch or two like a typical cheesecake, or less for more of a tart-like dessert.
+- I use a springform pan to make one large cheesecake, but I've also made this into small individual cheesecakes.